gritzko/swarm/README.md

 ## Parts

 Swarm is a LEGO-like system.
 It has three types of parts that can form various topologies.
-Similar to LEGO blocks, parts get connected by an unified op-based interface, an op stream.
+Similar to LEGO blocks, parts get connected by an unified op-based interface, an *op stream*.

 An op stream carries three types of messages: subscriptions, state snapshots and CRDT ops per se.
-An op stream is asynchronous; the only request-response-like pattern in the subscription handshake.
+An op stream is asynchronous; the only request-response-like pattern is the subscription handshake.
-Once a subscription is complete, new ops are relayed automatically.
+Once a subscription is open, new ops are relayed automatically.
-The default op stream protocol is line-based key-value.
+The default wire protocol is a stream of newline-separated key-value pairs.
-Each op has a key which is an unique compound identifier (also named *specifier*).
+Each op has a key which is an unique compound identifier (also named [*specifier*][spec]) and a value.
-Op payload depends on the object's CRDT type and is considered an opaque string.
+Op value format depends on the object's CRDT type.
+Hence, it is treated as an opaque string by the protocol.

 ![Swarm LEGO parts](doc/swarm1.0arch.png "Swarm 1.0 LEGO parts")